relain-datacastle/terraform-hcloud-kubernetes/README.md

 All pod network traffic is encrypted using WireGuard (Default) or  protocols, includes automatic key rotation and efficient in-kernel encryption, covering all traffic types.

-:bulb: Although WireGuard is the default option, Hetzner Cloud VMs supports AES-NI instruction set, making IPSec encryption more CPU-efficient compared to WireGuard.
+💡 Although WireGuard is the default option, Hetzner Cloud VMs supports AES-NI instruction set, making IPSec encryption more CPU-efficient compared to WireGuard.
 Consider enabling IPSec for CPU savings through hardware acceleration.

 IPSec mode supports RFC4106 AES-GCM encryption with 128, 192 and 256 bits key sizes.

-**:warning: IPSec encryption has the following limitations:**
+**⚠️ IPSec encryption has the following limitations:**

 - No transparent encryption when chaining Cilium with other CNI plugins
 - Host Policies not supported with IPSec